dfelinto/blender-manual/manual/editors/file_browser.rst

    :None: List only the current directory content.
    :Blend File: List the whole content of a blend-file (only available when linking or appending data-blocks).
-   :One Levels: List all sub-directories’ content, one level of recursion.
+   :One Levels: List all subdirectories' content, one level of recursion.
-   :Two Levels: List all sub-directories’ content, two level of recursion.
+   :Two Levels: List all subdirectories' content, two level of recursion.
-   :Three Levels: List all sub-directories’ content, three levels of recursion
+   :Three Levels: List all subdirectories' content, three levels of recursion

    .. hint::